manocormen/ranking-universities-2020-world-cs/README.md

 Combine leading university CS rankings into one.
 We did so using Jypiter Notebook.

+You may read the associated [article](https://www.classcentral.com/report/top-cs-universities-courses/) on [Class Central](https://www.classcentral.com/).

 ## How to Open the Notebook

 * Install [miniconda3](https://docs.conda.io/en/latest/miniconda.html).